-Investment assets are comprised mainly of Government bonds, with £0.1million (2021 - £0.4 million) held in money market funds.
+Investment assets are comprised mainly of Government bonds, with £0.4 million (2022 - £0.1 million) held in money market funds.
 The Company's investments are externally managed.
 The Company receives quarterly reports detailing the underlying assets and their performance.
 Whilst financial markets have been somewhat volatile in recent years, the Company's investment portfolio has held up well as it comprises largely of UK Government bonds.

 The investments are valued at fair value under GAAP and Solvency II based on market prices at the reporting date, which are quoted prices in active markets for identical assets.
+The Solvency II value of investments includes accrued interest.
 No significant estimates or judgements have been used in the valuation of investments.